On discrete-time arrival processes and related random motions: Introduction

 Transient arrival processes are ubiquitous in nature.
 Real-world examples include the annual migrations of birds or droves which are suddenly stopped or modified by the occurrence of natural catastrophes (collapse or destruction of food resources due to climate change, storms, wildfires, earthquakes, volcanic eruptions, etc.) \cite{Carey2009}.
 Indeed, the occurrence of catastrophic events may force species to change regular habits (such as the recurrent annual migration for foraging) and have been identified as major driving forces that boost evolution \cite{Grant-etal2016}.
 Furthermore, transient processes are also appropriate models in other fields: in population dynamics \cite{def_galton}, or in finance and gambling where a sequence of independent probabilistic trials, or games, are externally stopped by random or deterministic events (for instance by a stopping rule) \cite{czarna_palm,limnios_2023}.

 Although transient arrival processes are widespread phenomena, their appearance in the literature is relatively rare compared to their recurrent counterparts, for which a well established framework exists \cite{Feller1964,Levy1956,PachonPolitoRicciuti2021}.
+Consult \cite[p.19]{BarbuLimnios2008}, for a brief discussion of some features of transient discrete-time renewal processes governed by defective interarrival times.
 In particular, a model for transient Markov processes appears in the paper by Latouche et al. \cite{Latouche-et-al2003} in terms of a random walk model on a two-dimensional infinite graph.
 The authors derived expressions for the distributions of the absorbing state and time in which the arrival process is stopped.
 A further model on the distributions of stopping times in compound and renewal processes has been studied by Zacks et al. \cite{Zacks-etal1999}.
-The authors derive explicit expressions in the case in which a standard Poisson process crosses an upper boundary, and introduce an approach for a series of similar problems for compound Poisson processes.
+The authors obtain explicit expressions in the case in which a Poisson process crosses an upper boundary, and introduce an approach for a series of similar problems for compound Poisson processes.